Inquest Lawyers Manchester & Stockport

 An Inquest is a formal public fact finding inquiry, conducted by a Coroner, designed to establish where, when and how someone died.

-Inquests also play an important part of the process of holding people or organisations to account for deaths and may have a significant impact on civil or disciplinary proceedings that follow.
+Inquests also play an important part in the process of holding people or organisations to account for deaths and may have a significant impact on civil or disciplinary proceedings that follow.

 How can we help?